metaclass-nl/tutorial-api-platform/README.md

 -----------
 This is a work in progess and needs more testing.

-This tutorial currently only supports the (scaffolded) React client user interface.
+This tutorial currently only supports the api core and the (scaffolded) React client user interface.

-The tutorial does not support installation with Symfony Flex and Composer so you can skip that section
+This distribuition is only for educational purposes and will not be updated frequently.
+If you want to run a client container for react within the standard distribution of api platform you are advised to create your own fork and add a similar container there yourself.
+You will need to keep your fork up to date yourself.
+For most of it you can pull updates from Api Platform, but they will not supply updates for your client container, you will need to maintain it yourself, especially its package.json.
+You also need to maintain yourself any generated code as well as any components from the tutorial that you use.
+Old software versions are prone to have known security vurnerabilities but new versions need to be tested with you application before use in production.

 Credits
 -------

-The tutorial and examples are copyright (c) [ MetaClass ](https://www.metaclass.nl/), Groningen, 2019, 2020.
+The tutorial and examples are copyright (c) [MetaClass ](https://www.metaclass.nl/), Groningen, 2019-2021.

-It is is based on the [Api Platform Distribution](https://api-platform.com/docs/distribution/) created by [Kévin Dunglas](https://dunglas.fr).
+It is based on version 2.6.1 of the [Api Platform Distribution](https://api-platform.com/docs/distribution/) created by [Kévin Dunglas](https://dunglas.fr).